Waboom AI

 Cowork pairs with Skills (the workflow knowledge) and Connectors (the access layer).
 All three together is the operating stack we teach at the workshop.

-If you have not built your first skill yet, do Claude Skills 101 first.
+Have not built your first skill yet?
+Do Claude Skills 101 first.
 It is the building block everything else stands on.

 If you want to wire up your tools next, Connectors 101 is the natural pairing.